-This dormitory is in the final stages of repurposing and remodeling to serve as the housing unit for re-aligned youth.
+Dormitory 5 has been repurposed and remodeled to serve as the housing unit for youth who have successfully transitioned into phase III of the behavioral modification program in the Secure Track Program.
 Dormitory 5 has a day room for structured and recreational activities, leading to the outdoor yard of the facility, where large muscle activity can occur in the facility's basketball court.
 This dormitory has bene adjusted to hold 10 youth within 10 single-occupancy rooms and is currently adjacent to Control Center II.
 The rooms span the length of the dormitory, with five rooms on each side.
-The program intends to start with one dormitory,